 Once you have all the criteria in place, you will be able, with the information in the ETL tools comparison to decide which tools match your criteria.
-From there, you can create easily a short-list of two or three different products.
+From there, you can create very easily a short-list of two or three different products.

 4. Invite vendors for a live demonstration

 In this phase of the ETL selection process, you will invite the vendors on the short-list for a live demonstration of their solution.
-We recommended that you prepare this meeting in detail with the vendor, to avoid demonstrations by PowerPoint.
+We recommend that you prepare this meeting in detail with the vendor, to avoid demonstrations by PowerPoint.
 If possible, provide the vendors with some company data, so you can easily see the relevance of what is demonstrated and judge how well it functions.